 - Other support obligation, if any, of each parent.
 This must be a support obligation imposed by court order that is actually being paid.

 Child support is determined by a formula according to the Florida Child Support Guidelines.
 The Guidelines will take the net monthly income (after taxes) of each party, as well as the number of children, their age, the cost of childcare, and the cost of health insurance into consideration.
 Child support is non-taxable to the recipient spouse and is not tax deductible for the paying spouse.
 Child support is modifiable based upon a material change in circumstances.

 Every petition for child support or for modification of child support shall be accompanied by a Florida family law financial affidavit which shows the party’s income, allowable deductions, and must be served at the same time that the complaint is served.
 The other party must also file an affidavit that shows the party’s income and allowable deductions.

-How Long is Child Support Paid in Florida?
+How Long is Child Support Paid for in Florida?

 Usually until emancipation which is when the child reaches the age of 18 or graduates high school (whichever is later).
 If the child is 18 and is in high school, child support continues until the child graduates from high school as long as there is a reasonable expectation that graduation will occur before their 19th birthday.

 Can the Court Deviate From the Child Support Guidelines?

 Yes, but it is not likely.
 The guidelines are presumed to be correct and applicable to all parties.
 However, sometimes there are circumstances that may warrant a deviation form the guidelines; for example: a child having special needs, extraordinary medical expenses, extraordinary travel or child-related expenses, etc. It is very important to work with a Florida child support attorney well versed in child support guidelines and family law that can help you understand exactly what the court may do in these situations.